awsdocs/amazon-rekognition-developer-guide/doc_source/delete-collection-procedure.md

    This example deletes a collection\.

-   Change the value `collectionId` to the collection that you want to delete\.
+   Change the value `collection_id` to the collection that you want to delete\.

    ```
    #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.